nalexn/ViewInspector/README.md

 ### Which views and modifiers are supported?

-Pretty much all!
 Check out the [detailed list](readiness.md).
+There is currently almost full support for SwiftUI 1.0 API, the 2.0 support is under active development.

-The framework is still expanding, as there are hundreds of inspectable attributes in SwiftUI that are not included yet.
-Contributions are welcomed!
+You are welcomed to contribute!
+Use `po Inspector.print(view) as AnyObject` in **lldb** for printing the inner view structure - this is the tool that would help you dig super fast!

 ### Is it using private APIs?